tyrchen/slides/slides/shower/slides/china-hiring.md

 ## Position: Sr. backend engineer {.slide}

 * 5+ years of professional software development or 3+ years if directly working with NodeJS.
-* Expert knowledge of async programming, server-side javascript and system engineering.
+* Expert knowledge of concurrent programming, server-side javascript and system engineering.
 * a passion for clean-API design - modular and testable.
-* Good experience in python / scala is a plus.
+* Good experience in elixir / python / scala is a plus.
 * Experience with any of the following a plus but not required: AdTech, VAST.

 ## Position: Sr. frontend engineer {.slide}